 Photo by Kira Ikonnikova on Unsplash

 Black is frowned upon during the New Year as it is associated with bad luck and death.
-Red is highly regarded as an auspicious colour, and is worn by many women on the New Year’s Day.
+Red is highly regarded as an auspicious colour, and is worn by many women on New Year’s Day.
 Homes and shops are also decorated with ornaments in shades of reds, such as flowers, food containers, calligraphy scrolls and cushion covers.

 2. Mind Your Speech

 Refrain from inauspicious or words that are said to bring back luck, such as “die” or “bad luck”.
 Also, children are warned not to fight, argue or speak rudely to others just before the New Year.
 Some also believe that if children are beaten by their elders for bad behavior during the celebrations, they would be more likely to rebel throughout the year.
+So, choose words that are uplifting and positive, emphasizing good health, prosperity, and joy.
+Foster an atmosphere of optimism and harmony through your language.

 3. Breaking Utensils